 Indigo River Tiny Homes has recently been certified as a registered NOAH builder.

 You may have seen on our website that our tiny houses are NOAH-certified.
-But what does that really mean?
+But what does that mean?
 Today, we break down what NOAH certification is and what it means for our tiny homes.

 What is NOAH?